Disease Guide ·Hypoglycemia ·2026

 What Is Hypoglycemia

-Hypoglycemia means blood glucose drops below normal levels (less than 60 mg/dL).
-Toy breed puppies are most vulnerable because their tiny bodies have minimal glycogen reserves and high metabolic rates.
-They can't go long without eating.
-In adults, hypoglycemia usually signals an underlying condition — liver disease, sepsis, insulinoma (pancreatic tumor), or Addison's disease.
-The most common metabolic emergency in toy breed puppies
+Blood glucose drops below 60 mg/dL.
+Toy breed puppies are most vulnerable due to minimal glycogen reserves and high metabolism.
+In adults, hypoglycemia signals an underlying condition - liver disease, sepsis, insulinoma, or Addison's disease.
+Most common metabolic emergency in toy breed puppies.

 Symptoms - What to Watch For